YamenEdel/Wallet_Project/README.md

 ## Installation
 I will be talking you through the required software to run the system.
 Eclipse is the development enviroment used to build up this project.
-So the project application can be running off this software, it can be downloaded from [here](https://www.eclipse.org/downloads/).
+So the project application can be running using this software, it can be downloaded from [here](https://www.eclipse.org/downloads/).
 Java Software is also needed and you can get it [here](https://www.java.com/en/download/).
 Lastly to interact with the RFID readers, there is a software to download online and you can get it by following this [link](https://www.phidgets.com/docs/Phidgets_Drivers).

 Now there are two parts for the project, the server and the client.
 Apache Tomcat is a java servlet that should be hosted and running to transfer the data to the database, validate it and bring it back to the client.